st0nebridge/combo-desktop/rules/_enforcer.md

 - `./rules/window_handling.md` → Window management

 ## Self-Enforcement
-- **At the end of every response, state:** "AI must enforce rules in `./rules/_enforcer.md` when planning or making modifications " (use different random emoji at end)
+- **At the end of every response, say:** "AI must enforce rules in `./rules/_enforcer.md` when planning or making modifications " (use different random emoji at end)
-- **After checking `./rules/_enforcer.md` AI must confirm this action was performed by saying:** "Rules have been refreshed " (use different random emoji at end)
+- **After reloading `./rules/_enforcer.md` AI must confirm this action was performed by saying:** "Rules have been refreshed " (use different random emoji at end)
 - **Before applying changes, summarize the relevant rules.**
 - **ONLY READ `./rules/_enforcer.md` IF EITHER "**RESPONSE RULES START**" OR "**RESPONSE RULES END**" LINES BECOME MISSING IN CONTEXT**